SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 Dialogflow:
 """"""""""""""""""""""""""""""""""""""""
 A keyboard can be shown to receive any type of input.
-To do so, for a given intent within your agent, under the 'Response' section, select 'Custom Payload' and enter the following:
+To do so, for a given intent within your agent, under the 'Responses' section, select 'Custom Payload' and enter the following:
 {
   "speak": "Type your confirmation number using the keyboard."